 Many of us become tongue-tied when it comes to asking for information.
 Why?
 We’re afraid that the client might not think we’re very smart if we ask for clarification, or if we bring up another viewpoint.
 We’re fearful the client might find us ignorant, which could mean the client might second guess him or herself.

 Certainly, some clients might become impatient with questions.
-But, for the most part, asking questions before the process shows your intelligence, and positions you as someone who wants the right information before getting started on an assignment.
+But, for the most part, asking questions before the process shows your intelligence as a freelance leader, and positions you as someone who wants the right information before getting started on an assignment.
 It also helps eliminate potential misunderstandings, which could lead to time wasted.

 So, don’t be afraid to ask these, or other, questions after getting your first content gig: